 Inaccurate data labels can cause multiple problems for you; let’s explore the issue further in the infographic posted below.

-If your company uses a forklift, you know how important this piece of equipment can be.
-What you might not know is how versatile a forklift can be as well.
-Special forklift attachments can be used to help transform your forklift into a multi-purpose machine or designated for a very particular task.
+If your company uses a forklift, you know how important this piece of equipment is to your business and how versatile it can be with the use of special forklift attachments.
+These special attachments are used to transform from simple lifting forks, into a multi-purpose machine designated for a very particular task.

 Lift Truck Capacity Calculatorâ€™s new fork mounted ram polls address the problem presented by heavy rolls of Bentonite geosynthetic liners or geosynthetic clay liners, commonly referred to as GCLs.
 GCLs are essential components of modern landfills, helping to contain their contents and prevent groundwater seepage.